Appointing a Representative – Instructions & Form

 - The person acting on behalf of the member must sign, date and fill out the same form.

-- To view and print the representative form click here (Please note: By clicking on this link you will be leaving the Superior HealthPlan website).
+- To view and print the representative form click here.

 Superior HealthPlan requires a copy of the completed and signed Appointment of Representative (AOR) Form to move forward with appeals or complaints filed by the member’s representative.